sroberts/sroberts.github.io/_posts/2014-04-17-installing-yara2-on-ubuntu.md

 title: Installing Yara 2 on Ubuntu 14.04
 ---

-One of my projects this weekend is getting [Cuckoo Sandbox](http://cuckoosandbox.org/) stood up again.
+One of my projects last weekend was getting [Cuckoo Sandbox](http://cuckoosandbox.org/) stood up again.
 I hadn't done much more than beginning to install libraries and dependencies than it called for one of my favorite security tools: [Yara](http://plusvic.github.io/yara/).

 In the past I was a heavy Yara user, but I haven't really played with it much since the upgrade to 2.0.
 Version 2 includes some big improvements and Yara is a valuable tool alone as well as in conjunction with a tool like Cuckoo.
 That said, [Ubuntu](http://www.ubuntu.com/) out of the box is pretty sparse out of the box and the included but hard to find instructions for installing Yara don't include much information about prerequisites.